CJosephides/CythonMemviews/README.md

 **Note: unlike modern C, we have to explicitly cast the void pointer return by malloc to the type that we are assigning.**

 Be very careful with the imports and cimports.
+Also, don't forget to type the index cdefs.

+The current implementation, even with disabled check directives, is not quite as fast as numpy (1.4 vs 1.8 usec).
+I'm not sure why.